 Why train your front office team?

 A 'patient-for-life' is the life-blood of a practice.
-The more “patients-for-life” that your practice has, the better off it will be and the practice will expand as community trust and recognition increases.
+The more ‘patients-for-life’ that your practice has, the better off it will be and the practice will expand as community trust and recognition increases.
 And you find that the practice no longer just ‘survives’ from year to year; it begins to thrive!

 You may wonder how the front office affects your ability to help your patients.
 Well, most front office employees ‘fell’ into their position, their training was done ‘on-the-job’ and skills were passed down from one employee to the next.
 In fact, most have never had any formal training related to patient management, objection handling or sales; but that’s exactly what they need.

 When you entrust your patient list to your front office team members, you need to be certain that they can and will help your patients get the care they need.